 No other airbags are offered even as options – which is a little disappointing – but remember that the car is built around a super-strong, super-light carbon fibre tub just like a Le Mans prototype race car and ought to keep you in one piece for most road prangs.

 Most critics claim that Alfa must be good value for money because it offers a full carbon-fibre chassis for about £50,000 – usually these woven tubs are only seen on supercars worth four times as much.

 Objectively, however, the little Alfa is a bit steep.
 At £45,000 for the most basic car, it’s markedly more expensive than the equally fast but more usable Lotus Elise S or the far more civilised Porsche Cayman.
 Start ticking the options like the sports seats (the basic car comes with fabric seats) and sports exhaust and you’re into the £50k bracket before long.

-Still, £175 a year to tax and 41mpg should mean relatively low running costs, though you’ll need a lucky break in the car insurance lottery.
+Still, 41mpg should mean relatively low running costs, though you’ll need a lucky break in the car insurance lottery.
 The severely limited supply of them on the UK’s roads also mean that depreciation is practically a moot point – keep hold of your 4C and you might even see a return.

 There are only two things most Alfa Romeo 4C buyers will care about, and that’s how it looks and how it drives.
 Luckily, it gets top marks on both fronts.

 Sure it’s not very practical or plush.
 It’s a chore to drive long distances, the engine sounds better to bystanders than to the car’s occupants and it edges into the expensive side of things, but these things almost certainly don’t matter when it’s as intoxicating to drive as it is and absolutely has the looks to back it up.